 The beginning of my interest in planetary color was an article on the subject by Andrew T. Young in the May 1985 issue of Sky and Telescope, pages 399-403.
-I then corresponded with Andrew and he sent me graphs and color chips referenced to the Munsell Book of Color.
+I then corresponded with Andrew and he sent me graphs and color chips referenced to the Munsell Book of Color, the untumate color reference.
 He included a set of Munsell measurements he made of sample copies of the article with corrections on what the colors should be!
 He even surveyed various copies to try to quantify the variations in the print run.
 Based on his helpful information and consideration of the brightness values, or albedos, of the planets I put together a web page displaying attempts to show planets in relation to measured values.

 Close approaches of Mars to Earth have also allowed Hubble to obtain its best views of the planet: